ga-adi-gelato/Course-Materials/lessons/intro/android-intro-lesson/readme.md

 Android is known for having many devices created by manufacturers (as opposed to iOS having a handful of devices and one manufacturer).

-> Check: Take 3 minutes and predict the pros and cons of having multiple devices from different companies?
-What are the drawbacks?

 **Pros**

 * More choices for the consumer